aaanh/homepage/README.md

 ## How to connect Spotify API (Only applied to v2, v3, v6)

-- You'll need to createa Spotify Developer Application <https://developer.spotify.com/dashboard/>
+- You'll need to create a Spotify Developer Application <https://developer.spotify.com/dashboard/>
 - You will need to get the various keys/SECRETS (pictured below).
 Recommended tutorial to do so: <https://dev.to/theodorusclarence/how-to-show-now-playing-in-spotify-with-next-js-15h5>

 <img width="304" alt="Screen Shot 2022-06-17 at 1 32 16 PM" src="https://user-images.githubusercontent.com/37283437/174349215-4c23ba9e-8dde-46c6-a079-b30fa4434f88.png">